3 Chromosomal Disorders

 As an example, if the non-disjunction was with chromosome 21 in a female then the newborn infant would have some cells of 46,XX and others of 47,XX +21 resulting in mosaic Down syndrome (46,XX/47,XX +21).
 Mosaicism causes 1 to 2 percent of the infants born with Down syndrome.

 - Rarely, people are found with an extra piece of chromosome material that is called a marker chromosome.
 How this affects the person depends on what piece of chromosome is involved.
-Some people with marker chromosomes are normal, while others can have a chromosome disorder.
+Some people with marker chromosomes do not have a congenital disorder, while others can have a chromosome disorder.

 In the formation of gametes (ova or sperms), if none of the chromosome pairs separate, then 46 chromosomes will go to one gamete and none to the other gamete.
 If the gamete with 46 chromosomes becomes fertilised with a normal gamete with 23 chromosomes, the resulting zygote will have an extra set of chromosomes, i.e. 69 chromosomes (69,XXX or 69,XXY).
 This is called triploidy.
 It is also possible to have more than one extra set of chromosomes (polyploidy).
 Embryos with polyploidy usually abort spontaneously early in pregnancy.
 On the rare occasion when a triploidy (three sets of chromosomes) infant is born, it is very abnormal and either dies before delivery or very early in the neonatal period.